totten/pathload-poc/doc/issues.md

 * Pathload is enabled -- either at framework-level or module-level.
 * Module A includes `module-a/lib/install-util@1.0.0` which is needed during activation.
 * Module B includes `module-b/lib/install-util@1.5.0` which is needed during activation.
-* You already ahve the code for modules A and B -- but you need to activate them.
+* You already have the code for modules A and B -- but you need to activate them.

 The way in which you activate may affect correctness.
 In particular, does activatation involve multiple PHP requests?
 Compare: